GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 * Initial release of the GN Tsiartas Spin to Win experience.

 == Upgrade Notice ==

+= 1.3.4 =
+Update to keep the wheel animation aligned with the configured spin timing, simplify the prize list layout, and rely on the bundled MP3 cues for spin and win events.

 = 1.3.3 =
 Install this update to load the refreshed voucher wheel defaults, including the €50 and €100 prize cadence.